Skip to main content

 To abort a running automation:

 Any long-running steps currently running (Wait, Project, FTP) will abort immediately and issue an error.
-Once an abort is requested, the job cannot be paused.
+Once an abort is requested, the job can't be paused.

 When an automation is paused or aborted, all steps keep their state, and all staging connections keep their data, even after the automation is closed.
 When you reopen the automation later, it will show this previous state, allowing you to resume any automation at any time.